Walter Sisulu: 1989–1994: End of apartheid

 As part of the prelude to the negotiations to end apartheid, Sisulu and other Rivonia Trial defendants were released from prison on 15 October 1989; Sisulu was 77.
 His return to Soweto was greeted with celebrations in the street, and he told media of his long detention, "It was not possible to despair because the spirit of the people outside was too great".
 In 1990, he formed part of the ANC delegation to the negotiations with the government which resulted in the Groote Schuur Minute.
 In July 1991, at the ANC's first national conference since its unbanning the year before, Sisulu was elected ANC Deputy President.
 It was believed that he had been convinced to accept the job in order to prevent a disruptive power struggle between a younger generation of activists – such as Cyril Ramaphosa, Thabo Mbeki, and Chris Hani – vying for the deputy presidency.
+After 1994, Walter Sisulu chose not to take a formal position in Mandela’s government, preferring to stay behind the scenes.
+He believed his role was to support, not seek personal power.

 Retirement and death

 In 1994, the ANC won a majority in South Africa's first democratic elections and formed a government headed by Mandela, but Sisulu, weakened by age and his long imprisonment, declined to serve in public office.
 At the ANC's 49th National Conference in December that year, he also declined to run for re-election to the party's leadership.
 After his retirement, he and his family continued to live in Soweto, where they had lived before the Rivonia Trial.
+Walter Sisulu died on May 5, 2003—exactly 29 years after the death of ANC founder Dr. Alfred Xuma, a man who had once mentored him.
+This poetic historical overlap added symbolic weight to his legacy.

-Sisulu died at his home in Soweto on the evening of 5 May 2003, just shy of his 91st birthday, in the presence of his wife.
+Sisulu died at his home in Linden,Johannesburg on the evening of 5 May 2003, just shy of his 91st birthday, in the presence of his wife.
 He was given a "special official funeral" on 17 May 2003.
 Among the tributes he received after his death, Mandela – joking that both he and Sisulu "had long passed the age when either of us would protest against the brevity of life" – said:Our paths first intersected in 1941.
 During the past 62 years our lives have been intertwined.
 We shared the joy of living, and the pain.
 Together we shared ideas, forged common commitments.
 We walked side by side through the valley of death, nursing each other's bruises, holding each other up when our steps faltered.
 Together we savoured the taste of freedom.
 From the moment when we first met he has been my friend, my brother, my keeper, my comrade.After Mandela's death in 2013, Mac Maharaj – who had been on Robben Island with both men and later became a cabinet minister – told the media that he had had Sisulu and Mandela write obituaries for each other before 2003, and had kept both.